 It is recommended that the air void versus dielectric relationship fits directly within the program rather than within Excel.
-This can be performed by navigating to Main Menu -> Collect-Existing Project-> Perform Core Calibration -> Calc from Cores.
-This will open up a window which allows the user to enter dielectric and air void values (Figure 29).
+This can be performed by navigating to Main Menu -> Collect- -> Core Calibration -> Calc from Cores or Main Menu -> Playback -> Project Info -> Core Calibration -> Calc from Cores.
+Either of these two paths will open up a window which allows the user to enter dielectric and air void values (Figure 29).
 The coefficients can then be automatically computed by selecting Calc A & B. The fit coefficients are then applied to the project.